 How do lawyers know what advice to give clients going through private family law proceedings?
 And what considerations do courts take into account when making decisions?
 This article looks at what sources are considered.

 This is the second article in a series that aims to break the myths and misconceptions surrounding private family law proceedings.
-This is based off of 30 years of experience, providing advice and representation to families, dealing with a number of regular queries.
+The first article looked at the most common question, “What are Private Family Law proceedings?”
+This series is based off of 30 years of experience, providing advice and representation to families, dealing with a number of regular queries.

 There are a number of sources considered by lawyers and courts when advising on and deciding the outcomes of children’s proceedings.
 This article touches on each of them.